yimp341/nd00333-capstone/starter_file/README.md

 # Student alcohol consuption

-*TODO:* In this project, we aim to predict the alcohol consumption among students, by means of both AutoML and hyperparameter tunning.
+In this project, we aim to predict the alcohol consumption among students, by means of both AutoML and hyperparameter tunning.
 We deploy one of the resulting models as a webservice.

 ## Dataset